Updated September 29, 2021

 Dear Sholom residents, tenants, staff and families,

 With the advent of the COVID-19 Delta variant, we are seeing an uptick in the positivity rates in our counties.
-We currently have two positive residents at Knollwood Place Apartments and one positive resident at Bentson Family Assisted Living.
-Additionally, masks are now mandated for individuals within Knollwood Place Apartments.
+We currently have one positive resident and one positive staff member at Roitenberg Family Assisted Living in St. Louis Park.
+In St. Paul, we have one positive resident and one positive staff at Chapman Sholom Home East and one positive staff at Weinberg Apartments.
+Remember, masks are mandated for individuals within Knollwood Place Apartments.

 The Centers for Disease Control (CDC) indicated the new Delta variant is the dominate strain in the United States.
 The COVID-19 Delta variant has proven quite virulent among the unvaccinated.
 Even for the vaccinated, there is a cause for concern.
 There are documented cases of individuals who have received the vaccine who develop symptoms and test positive for COVID-19.

 The fight against COVID-19 isn’t over yet, and we need to be watchful and mindful that COVID is still out there.
 Please note the following:

 Currently, Shirley Chapman Sholom Home East and Roitenberg Family Assisted Living are in outbreak testing.
 If the Sholom location you are planning to visit is NOT in outbreak testing (be sure to verify on website or Sholom hotline at 651-328-2500 for outbreak status) please note the following regarding visitation:

 - You will no longer need to schedule your visit in advance